Why is My VPN so Slow? | Here’s Why and How to Fix It

 Problems with the internet router

 As mentioned above, the problem can also lie with something other than your VPN.
-The router may provide you with a weak internet connection, slowing down your VPN speed.
-So if you want a solution to the question, ‘Why is my vpn so slow?’, the answer might be to try restarting your router or modem.
+The router may provide a weak internet connection, slowing your VPN speed. routerSo, if you want a solution to the question, ‘Why is my VPN so slow?’, the answer might be to try restarting your router or modem.

 The device is not up-to-date.

 A device must be completely updated and work on par with the VPN.
 This means the connection might be slow because your device is outdated.
-So to fix the problem of ‘why is my vpn so slow?’, you need to update your device.
+So, to fix the problem of ‘why is my VPN so slow?’, you need to update your device.
 With every update come new methods and security to fix bugs, overall performance, and more.

-Here are the steps to follow on how to update Windows 10:
+update your systemsHere are the steps to follow on how to update Windows 10:

 1. Go to the settings of your Windows device.